Kibble or Canned Dog Food – Almost As Good As Homemade?

 - raw – ideal for most dogs

-- cooked at high heat – bad, because high heat kills the enzymes and antioxidants your dog needs for optimum health
+- cooked at very high heat – bad for most dogs; high heat kills the enzymes and antioxidants your dog needs for optimum health

-ALL kibble and canned diets match #3.
-Which means there is no kibble or canned dog food that you should use as your dog's DAILY diet.
+ALL kibble and canned diets are #3: cooked at very high heat.
+Which means there is no kibble or canned dog food that you should use as your dog's daily diet.

 An occasional meal of kibble is fine